 8 Surprising Sleep Health Benefits That Will Make You Want to Sleep

 With many options for entertainment, sometimes sleeping is the last thing you want to do.
-Or you might have so many tasks on your to-do list, and the only option is to edge further past your bedtime to check these off.
+Or you might have so many tasks on your to-do list that the only option is to edge further past your bedtime to check these off.
 Frankly, sometimes sleep is the last thing on our minds when busy.

-The CDC states that more than 35 percent of Americans1 get less than 7 hours of sleep per night, the recommended minimum sleep to achieve health benefits.
-According to the American Academy of Sleep Medicine, even averaging just one hour less sleep2 increases your risk for long-term health issues like diabetes and heart problems.
+The CDC says that over 35 percent of Americans1 sleep less than 7 hours each night.
+That’s less than the recommended amount needed for good health.
+The American Academy of Sleep Medicine also says that if you get even one hour less sleep2 on average, it raises your chance of getting long-term health problems like diabetes and heart issues.

 Everyone’s sleep needs differ, but most adults generally require 7 to 9 hours per night3 for optimal health and well-being.
-Prioritizing sleep and developing healthy sleep habits can lead to many surprising health benefits that positively impact your emotional, mental, and physical health.
+Making sleep important and having good sleep habits can give you many unexpected health benefits.
+These can help your feelings, your mind, and your body.

 Getting those hours of snoozing is worth it, and here’s why: there are eight surprising health benefits of consistently resting.
 Better yet, some of these benefits are noticeable immediately after improving sleep habits!